vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/27_gamedev_modern_cpp.md

     // ...
 ```

-Yep.
 It sucks.
-We get `const`-correctness and avoid accidental type mismatches, but there is an unbeliavble amount of noise and boilerplate for a very simple task.
-Not a fan.
-Think about how you would perform this task in other languages - take Python as an example:
+We get `const`-correctness and avoid accidental type mismatches, but there is an unbelievable amount of noise and boilerplate for a very simple task.
+In contrast, think about how you would perform this task in other languages such as Python:

 ```cpp
 def stitchImages(images):